into your inbox

 What happened exactly on that day?

-On this day, October 2 in 1977, Ilie Nastase used a spaghetti racket to beat Guillermo Vilas in the final in Aix-en-Provence, putting an end to the Argentine’s 53-match winning streak on clay.
-Vilas, down two-sets-to-love, walked off the court to protest the use of the racket – which he claimed gave an unfair advantage to Nastase.
-Following a few weeks of controversy, the spaghetti racket had been banned by the International Tennis Federation (ITF) the previous day — but the ban would take take effect only after the end of the tournament.
+On this day, October 2 in 1977, Ilie Nastase used a spaghetti racquet to beat Guillermo Vilas in the final in Aix-en-Provence, putting an end to the Argentine’s 53-match winning streak on clay.
+Vilas, down two sets to love, walked off the court to protest the use of the racquet – which he claimed gave an unfair advantage to Nastase.
+Following a few weeks of controversy, the spaghetti racquet had been banned by the International Tennis Federation (ITF) the previous day — but the ban would take take effect only after the end of the tournament.

 The players involved: Ilie Nastase and Guillermo Vilas

 Ilie Nastase: the first ever world No 1 when the ATP rankings were introduced